London House Extension Cost in 2025:

 Total

 (NOTE: The cost of building depends on several factors, including but not limited to the complexity of the design, extent of structural work, and the quality of materials.
 The cost doesn’t cover professional fees, legal fees, statutory fees, environmental audits, other third-party fees, Total VAT or planning obligations.
 The prices might change from time to time, but they might not account for inflation or international events.
-We advice you ask your architect and costing team to conduct due diligence on your timescale and budget.
-Prices last updated January 2024.)
+We advise you ask your architect and costing team to conduct due diligence on your timescale and budget.
+Prices last updated June 2025.
+See our disclaimer for more information.)

 To find out how we can help further, contact us using our CONTACT FORM.